thoughtspot/thoughtspot.github.io/_data-integrate/embrace/getting-started/modify-a-connection.md

 You can edit a connection to add tables and columns.

-{% include note.html content="You cannot remove a table from a connection, by editing it.
-You must delete it from connection details page." %}

 To edit a connection:

 1. Click **Data** in the top navigation bar.